OpenNebula/docs/source/management_and_operations/vm_management/fireedge_sunstone.rst

     |-- sunstone-views.yaml           <--- the FireEdge Sunstone views main configuration
     `-- user/
         |-- vm-tab.yaml               <--- the VM tab configuration file
         `-- vm-template-tab.yaml      <--- the VM Template tab
     ...

 The easiest way to create a custom view is to copy the ``admin`` or ``user`` folder and modify its content as needed.
-After that, add the new view into ``sunstone-view.yaml``.
+After that, add the new view into ``/etc/one/fireedge/sunstone/sunstone-views.yaml``.

 View Customization
 --------------------------------------------------------------------------------
 On FireEdge Sunstone each view is defined by a folder that has the YAML files for the configured tabs.
 The content for those files is divided into sections that are described in the followings sections.

+In the following tables, the description field contains the expected behavior when is set to ``true``.

 .. note:: The attributes can be modified only if they come in the YAML file by default.

-.. note:: If an attribute is not present, it has the same behavior as when it is set to false.
+If an attribute is not present, it has the same behavior as when it is set to false.

-.. note:: In the following tables, the description field contains the expected behavior when is set to ``true``.

 Actions
 -------
 The attributes described here indicate which buttons are visible to operate over the resources.
 The following atributes must be nested in an ``actions`` tag.

 +-------------------------+-----------------------------------------------------------------------------+
 | Attribute               | Description                                                                 |